AtulSomkuwar/Tribute/README.md

 # Tribute To Sushant Singh Rajpoot
 I have created a tribute page in the memory of late Sushant Singh Rajpoot

-I tried some unique things in my project like a video from ms dhoni that video can touch our heart for sure
+I tried some unique things in my project like i uploaded a video from ms dhoni movie that video can touch our heart for sure

 Then i have mentioned about his past and his all movies in which he tried to entertain us by his acting skills that all mentioned in biography